Project Management Fundamentals

 Learn a broad range of skills needed for successful project management, as well as tactics, tools, and strategies to help organizations execute projects that deliver value

 When it comes to complex technology projects, the challenges of scope, budget, vendor relations, ROI, timelines, change management, and resources can be overwhelming obstacles to success.
-Nonprofits often have limited capacity to effectively manage technology projects.
+Nonprofits often have limited capacity to manage technology projects effectively.

 Learn how you can overcome those obstacles and successfully take on complete complex projects.
 This course will help you ask the hard question that is critical to any project’s success: What problem are you solving?

 Once you’ve established that a project is worth taking on, we’ll guide you through a sample project charter.
 The project charter is a guide to essential questions to be addressed at the beginning of a project and serves as a reference point throughout.
 Finally, we’ll look at some of the tools and techniques you can use as a project manager to help with a well-conceived and planned project stay on course through completion.

 Joshua Peskay is the Vice President of Technology Strategy at RoundTable Technology and an accomplished technology leader with more than two decades of experience leading technology change for over a thousand New York City nonprofit organizations.
 Joshua has a proven track-record for planning, implementing and supporting a wide range of successful technology solutions for nonprofits.
 Joshua is committed to helping organizations sort through the rapid pace of technological change to select the best products and services available and use them effectively.

 Joshua is a dynamic and engaging public speaker and teacher, teaching topics such as Technology Strategy, Cybersecurity and Project Management.
 Joshua is an Expert Trainer for Idealware, faculty for NTEN, teaches Cybersecurity for Nonprofits and Mission-Driven Businesses at Civic Hall and also partnered with Whole Whale on a Cybersecurity course.